matthiaskoenig/sbmlutils/README.md

 # sbmlutils: Python utilities for SBML
 The `sbmlutils` package provides a collection of python utilities for working with [SBML](http://www.sbml.org).
-The package contains handy features like HTML reports of SBML models, helper functions for model creation and manipulation, interpolation functions to add experimental data to models, or implementation of dynamic flux balance analysis (DFBA).
-For a description and examples see the documentation.

 `sbmlutils` are implemented on top of the [`libSBML`](http://sbml.org/Software/libSBML) python bindings.

+Features are among others
+* HTML reports of SBML models
+* helper functions for model creation and manipulation
+* interpolation functions to add experimental data to models
+* implementation of dynamic flux balance analysis (DFBA).

+For a more detailed description and examples see the documentation.

     @MISC{sbmlutils,
       author        = {Matthias König},